jairobjunior/blog.jairobjunior.com/source/about/index.markdown

 {% img right /images/profile.jpg 'jairobjunior' %}

 Somewhere in between kicking [trollers][tr] off chat sites and playing on competitive video game teams as a teenager, my love for technology was born.
 The first programming language I studied was PHP.
 It was after I learned how to make content dynamically that things got interesting.
-It opened my mind to understanding how a website works full stack.
-Einstein says, “The mind that opens to a new idea never returns to its original size,” I find this to be one of the truths in life.
+It opened my mind to understanding how a website works full stack.<!-- Einstein says, “The mind that opens to a new idea never returns to its original size,” I find this to be one of the truths in life. -->

 My next step was studying Information Systems, where I learned the difference between being a [programmer][p] and a [software architect][sa].
 Becoming a software architect allowed me to focus on increasing the internal quality of code.
 After that my career began to unfold organically.
 I continued studying varies program languages while working as a developer and team leader with different companies including the Court of Justice in Brasil, and Indra.
 During this time I cofounded a software company called [Sook][s], that developed unique systems for client and business interaction.